 The estimate does seem a tad overpriced.
 If you shop around you could trim some of the expense by as much as a hundred pounds.
 That being said, you maycome to regret opting for an an untested lawyer.
 If is important to enquire the solicitor can act for your lender.
 You can utilise our comparison tool to select a Tintern conveyancing company on the lender’s member panel which can often include conveyancing solicitors in Tintern.

-A colleague recommended that if I am buying in Tintern I should ask my conveyancer to perform a Neighbourhood, Planning and Local Amenity Search.
+A colleague advised me that if I am purchasing in Tintern I should carry out a Neighbourhood, Planning and Local Amenity Search.
 Can you explain what the purpose of this search is?

-This is a search is occasionally included in the estimate for your Tintern conveyancing searches.
-It is not a small document of more than thirty pages, listing and detailing significant information about Tintern around the property and the people living there.
-It incorporates an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the local Housing Market, Council Tax Banding, the demographics of People living in the area, the dominant type of Housing, the Average Property Price, Crime details, Local Education with plans and statistics, Local Amenities and other useful information about Tintern.
+A search of this type is occasionally quoted for as part of the standard Tintern conveyancing searches.
+It is not a small report of more than thirty pages, listing and setting out significant information about Tintern around the property and the people living there.
+It incorporates an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the Tintern Housing Market, Council Tax Banding, the demographics of People living in the area, the dominant type of Housing, the Average House Prices, Crime details, Tintern Education with plans and statistics, Local Amenities and other useful data concerning Tintern.